-When someone speaks to us, we often have to speak to them in return.
-In Grade 11, you are going to develop a number of informal and formal speaking skills.
+When we interact with someone who is speaking to us, we often have to speak to them in return.
+In Grade 10, you are going to develop a number of informal and formal speaking skills.

 To develop your informal speaking skills, you will take part in conversations, dialogues, discussions in group work and do some unprepared reading aloud.
-You will also learn how to speak in formal situations like interviews, speeches, formal discussions, and debates.
+You will also learn how to speak in formal situations like interviews, panel discussions, debates and official events.